astronomer/terraform-provider-astro/templates/guides/import-script.md

 ## Step 2: Run the Import Script

--> Make sure you run `terraform init` before using the import script, or use the `-runTerraformInit` option when running the import script.
+-> Make sure you run `terraform init` before using the Import Script, or use the `-runTerraformInit` option when running the Import Script.

 1. Authenticate with Astro by creating an [API token](https://www.astronomer.io/docs/astro/organization-api-tokens#create-an-organization-api-token) with the **organization owner** role and configure it as an `ASTRO_API_TOKEN` environment variable:
 ```